bryanyee/everything-at-stake/serverless/README.md

 ## Serverless

-This directory will contain API endpoints for to support data persistence, such as comments.
+This directory will contain API endpoints to support data persistence, such as comments.